eric-spoerner/kickstarter-analysis/README.md

 ### limitations

 Some limitations in the data set include a lack of reasons for cancellation.
 With more data on what drove a funder to cancel a Kickstarter campaign.
 Current analysis operates on the assumption that lack of funding is a potential driver for cancellation.
-Other reasons may have a material impact on this analysis.

-Additionally, for the purposes of this analysis, any data regarding the play's genre would presumably be helpful in further targeting.
+Additionally, for the purposes of this analysis, any data regarding the play's genre would presumably be helpful in further targeting as there may be a material difference in success rate or funding levels of comedies, dramas, etc.

 Further data regarding the subsequent outcome

-Genres do not exist.

 ### other possible studies

+Other unexplored avenues for analysis include a study of success rates vs campaign duration

 Something about percentage funded?

-Duration of campaign

 Years